 mpltex is a python package for creating publication-quality plots using matplotlib.

 The internal matplotlib color cycle is replaced by Tableau classic 10 color scheme which looks less saturated and more pleasing to eyes.
+The colors of this scheme is reordered, which is different from current version of matplotlib v3.
 Other available color schemes for multi-line plots are ColorBrewer Set 1 and Tableau classic 20.
 For more information on these color schemes, see documentation of palettable.

 mpltex also provide a way to generate highly configurable line styles with colors, line types, and line markers.
 Hollow markers are supported.